 The NOAA Chesapeake Bay Summer Internship Program lets college students work and learn about science, policy, and education programming.
 Learn more about the NOAA Chesapeake Bay Summer Internship Program and application process.

 We will host four interns through this program in summer 2021.
-The application deadline is February 20, 2021.
+The application deadline has passed; it was February 20, 2021.
 Here are the internship opportunities:

 - Climate Change Indicator Project: Assist with the development of a framework document for climate change indicators that includes conceptual case studies on connecting physical change indicators with impacts to living resources and habitats, as well as potential resilience activities to minimize negative impacts.
 If in-person, it will be based in Annapolis, Maryland.